Anxiety Medications and Drug Screening: What You Should Know

-We receive many questions about how long medications, especially benzodiazepines, remain in your system and whether they are detected in a drug screening.
-Benzodiazepines are anti-anxiety medications and include Xanax, Klonopin, Valium and Ativan, which are often taken to help reduce symptoms of anxiety, especially in those suffering from panic attacks.
+Many people want to know how long medications, especially benzodiazepines, remain in your system and whether they are detected in a drug screening.
+Benzodiazepines are anti-anxiety medications and include Xanax (alprazolam), Klonopin (clonazepam), Valium (diazepam), and Ativan (lorazepam), which are often taken to help reduce symptoms of anxiety, especially in those suffering from panic attacks.
 Many times our readers and members are worried about upcoming employment screening and how results will impact their being offered a job position.

-The U.S. Substance Abuse and Mental Health Services Administration requires that companies with employees who use a commercial class drivers license must have a drug screening policy in place.
-They are required to have the basic screening completed which tests for five specific substances:
+The Substance Abuse and Mental Health Services Administration requires that companies with employees who use a commercial-class driver's license must have a drug screening policy in place.
+They are required to have the basic screening completed.
+It tests for five specific substances:

 - Cannabinoids (marijuana/hash)